-Te Tohu Paetahi 2018
+Te Tohu Paetahi

-The main focus of the programme is to provide students with a unique Māori language immersion pathway or context in which papers in te reo Māori are concentrated into the first year of their study programme, with a goal of producing students who can fluently, competently and proficiently speak in te reo Māori.
+The focus of the programme is to provide students with a unique Māori language immersion pathway in which papers in te reo Māori are concentrated into the first year of their study programme.
+The goal is to produce students who can fluently, competently and proficiently speak in te reo Māori.

-Students have the option of contributing the first year of Te Tohu Paetahi towards the Bachelor of Arts, a certificate, diploma or graduate diploma.
+Students may enrol in the Diploma in Te Tohu Paetahi or Certificate, OR, contribute the programme towards the Bachelor of Arts or the Graduate Diploma.
 Talk to the Faculty about pursuing any of these options.